VerifyTests/DiffEngine/docs/mdsource/tray.source.md

 # DiffEngineTray

 DiffEngineTray sits in the Windows tray.
 For supported snapshot testing libraries, it monitors pending changes in snapshots, and provides a mechanism for accepting those changes.
-It is intended as a alternative to using the clipboard as an approval mechanism.
+It is intended as an alternative to using the clipboard as an approval mechanism.

 ## NuGet package